 of Baradello.

-Como with Milan in the background.
+Como with Milan

 However, these glorious years (following the defeat of Barbarossa at the hands of the League in 1176) came to and end when the rich Rusca family nominated a relative of theirs as successor of bishop Lambertenghi, thus causing the Papal Excommunication.
 Now that Como was no more supported by the Church, it gradually entered into the orbit of the Milan (that was being reconstructed).
-Azzone Visconti seized Como in 1335 and the city was later on handed down to his nephew Gian Galeazzo, who started the construction works – that would last more than three centuries - for the Cathedral, The Sforza family succeeded to the Visconti, at the time the European powers were fighting over the possession of Italy.
+Azzone Visconti seized Como in 1335 and the city was later on handed down to his nephew Gian Galeazzo, who started the construction works – that would last more than three centuries - for the Cathedral.
+The Sforza family succeeded to the Visconti, at the time the European powers were fighting over the possession of Italy.
 The government of Massimiliano Sforza depended on Switzerland (to whom he had ceded the Ticino), while Francesco II depended on the Spanish.
 After the death of Francesco, Milano was handed down to the Spanish.
 In 1521, the Spanish army plundered Como, guilty of hosting the French army during the war against the Augsburg; the Baradello Castle was pulled down and the fort of Fuentes erected in Colico by way of compensation.
 During the 16th century, Como was under the dominion of the Augsburg of Spain.
 It was now a stronghold with 10.000 inhabitants (Milan counted 70.000), and had become specialized in silk and wool cloth production.
 Fierce competition with the great commercial centre of Torno led once more to Como’s destruction (1522), thus marking the end of its period of glory.
 The legendary villa d’Este and villa Pliniana - the first venues of a long tradition of noble vacationers that would characterize the lake over the following centuries - trace back to this period.
 In 1600 the Counter-Reformation brought to light the work of cardinal Tolomeo Gallio, who erected the palace of Gravedona that bears his name, and Villa Balbiano, in Ossuccio.
-During the 700s, following the devastating pestilence (narrated in Manzoni’s historical novel The Betrothed) which had halved the population, Northern Italy passed under the dominion of the Augsburg of Austria.
-Como, which was now under Lombardia, was downgraded to the rank of province, as were the other towns of the region.
-The privileged epoch of independent Communes, where Como had imposed itself as a great power, was definitely over.
-This modern political framework was sanctioned by the arrival of Napoleon who announced the constitution of the Cisalpine Republic in 1797, during his stay at Villa Saporiti.
-Como was assigned the government of the Lario District, which also comprised the territories of Varese, Lecco and Sondrio, whereas the vast dioceses annexed the Canton Ticino and the Grigioni.
-In the meantime the scientific activity of an illustrious citizen, Alessandro Volta, was thriving, and the rising Romantic Movement elected the Lario as one of its paradises.
-During 1800, the entire pleiad of literates and musicians, who summered in the sumptuous villas owned by patrons of arts and royal families of Europe, was present.
-Thanks to its conformation, the lake was the ideal place for elite sojourns that suited the severe, contemplative and melancholic spirit of the Romantic artists down to the ground.
-Cosima Liszt - daughter of the piano virtuoso and future wife of Wagner - was born in Bellagio in 1837.
-She was named Cosima in honour of Como.

 In the meantime, in 1859, the city celebrated the arrival of Garibaldi and its annexation to Italy - a prelude to the urban revolution that would confer to the main city its modern day layout (for example, piazza Cavour was created in 1872 after the reclamation of the old harbour).
 Transportation also played a vital role in the history of the territory’s evolution, prompted by the technological innovations to which Volta had given the first formidable impetus.
 The funicular (considered a prolongation of the North Milan Railways) was inaugurated in 1894 and the first international Voltian exhibition took place in 1899.
 In 1913, the most important worldwide seaplane competition (from which the future Aero Club would derive ) was organized, while the first steamboat had been launched in 1826, not to mention the renowned postillion of S. Gotthard, that directly connected German Switzerland, Lucerne and Zurich.
 Lastly, the futuristic monuments erected by Giuseppe Terragni and Antonio S.Elia rendered the city the major center for Italian Rationalism

 Many performances of La Scala (the Milanese theatre had been destroyed by the American raids) were hosted in the lyrical theatre of Como, as the city had not suffered bombing during World War II.
 Benito Mussolini, who was on the run towards Switzerland, was captured in Dongo and shot in Giulino di Mezzegra on the 28th of April 1945.
-The discovery of Mussolini’s secret correspondences was the main reason of Churchill’s stay at Villa d’Este in Lario shortly after the end of the war, under the false pretences of a pleasure holiday.
+The discovery of Mussolini’s secret correspondence was the main reason of Churchill’s stay at Villa d’Este in Lario shortly after the end of the war, under the false pretences of a pleasure holiday.

 March 1159: the bishop of Como, Ardizzone celebrates the arrival of the German emperor, Frederick Barbarossa, ally of the Como army during the wars against Milan and the other Communes of Northern Italy.
 Como adhered to the Lombard League in a second moment, but then submitted to Barbarossa in 1174.